fluid-project/infusion-docs/src/documents/CoreAPI.md

 * `testLogLevel {LogLevel}` The log level against which the system's current logging level is to be checked.
 * Returns: `{Boolean}` - `true` if a message supplied at that log priority would be logged at the current logging level.

-Accepts one of the members of the `evel` structure or a `LogLevel` object in general.
+Accepts one of the members of the `fluid.logLevel` structure or a `LogLevel` object in general.
 Returns `true` if a message supplied at that log priority would be logged at the current logging level.
 Clients who issue particularly expensive log payload arguments are recommended to guard their logging statements with this